Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

 - The SLP address generated from the above BCH address, used if any token staking or token-related information is needed.
 - The public key used to generate the BCH and SLP addresses above.
 This public key will be used to encrypt messages for this wallet.

 When announcing itself on the base coordination pubsub channel, the wallet should also create its own pubsub channel using its `bitcoincash:` address as the pubsub channel string.
 Other wallets can communicate with this wallet by sending encrypted messages to its pubsub channel.

+**Security Best Practices**
 If a message is sent to this channel that is not e2e encrypted, the message should be rejected.
+It is also recommended that wallets change their IPFS and BCH information after each successful CoinJoin transaction.

 ## 5. Soliciting for CoinJoin Participation
 Wallets become aware of other wallets by monitoring the base coordination pubsub channel.
 When a new wallet announces itself, a wallet should record the announcement information.
 It should periodically poll the wallets that it's aware of with requests to join a CoinJoin transaction.